What to do?

 SUBS FORUM NEWS

-TRAINING DAY 2016 - This was held on 20 October, BRE Watford - presentations will be uploaded shortly
+TRAINING DAY 2016 - This was held on 20 October, BRE Watford - the presentations from this day can be found by clicking here

 DISSERTATION INITIATIVE - Congratulations to Robert Orr from Portsmouth University who won the Subsidence Forum Dissertation Prize 2016- see the Latest News page.